The answers below relate to the Landlord Preferred Policies only.

 #23 Is Accidental Damage covered?

-Yes accidental damage on contents is covered under both policies.
+Yes accidental damage on contents is covered under all policies.
 Accidental damage to the Building/Dwelling is not covered under these policies, however the REAL Building/Dwelling policy does cover this.

 #24 Is Earthquake damage covered?